Amirhossein-Zare/ASCVD_ML/README.md

-# ASCVD Risk Classification using Machine Learning
+# ASCVD Risk Classification Using Machine Learning

 This project focuses on training and evaluating six machine learning models to classify the risk of Atherosclerotic Cardiovascular Disease (ASCVD) based on anthropometric and body composition features.